-For this reason, many lectures, seminars and practice sessions will be provided in a digital format, so that you have the opportunity to continue with your studies.
+For this reason, some lectures, seminars and practice sessions will be made available in a digital format, so that you have the opportunity to continue to attend them.

 Therefore, the FU Berlin arranged an own Webex-account (exempt from charges) for all lecturing tutors and students, to enable an access to several Webex-products.
 The establishment of a connection between Webex and the conventional E-learning platform Blackboard is in progress.